thisissuman/Namaste-System-Design-Notes/Networking/1.4 GRPC/Notes.md

 - **Browser Support**: Limited support in web browsers.
 - **No Edge Caching**: Cannot leverage edge caching due to the internal use of HTTP POST.
 - **Steeper Learning Curve**: Requires familiarity with Protobuf and gRPC architecture, which can make onboarding slower.

+##  do npm run client and npm run server to start this